-For example, while the UK stock market represents only 7% of the value of global equity markets, many British expat investors tend to allocate considerably more of their equity assets to UK stocks.
+For example, while the UK stock market now represents only 3.2% per cent of the value of global equity markets (in 2006, it was 10.4%), British investors tend to allocate considerably more than this to UK stocks.

 What causes home country bias?